 Dr. Meredith G. Wagner

-Director of Graduate and Post-Baccalaureate Education; Chair/Associate Professor, Nutrition, Dietetics, and Exercise Science Nutrition, Dietetics, and Exercise Science, Environmental and Sustainability Studies, Exercise Science, Graduate and Continuing Studies
+Chair/Associate Professor, Nutrition, Dietetics, and Exercise Science; Program Director, Master of Science in Nutrition and Dietetic Internship; Director, Graduate and Postbaccalaureate Education Nutrition, Dietetics, and Exercise Science, Environmental and Sustainability Studies, Exercise Science, Graduate and Continuing Studies